adonisjs/v6-docs/content/docs/http/session.md

 <dd>

-When set to true, the session id cookie will be removed after the user closes the browser window.
+When set to true, the session ID cookie will be removed after the user closes the browser window.
 This cookie is technically known as [session cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#define_the_lifetime_of_a_cookie).

 </dd>